cvg/lamaria/README.md

 python -m evaluate_wrt_mps --estimate demo/estimate/R_01_easy.txt --gt_estimate demo/mps/R_01_easy.txt
 ```

+The gt estimate file is built directly from the MPS estimated trajectory.
 This method is used to evaluate results on the controlled experimental set.

 ## Converting VRS to ASL/ROSbag format